404-DAO/Solidity-Sprint/README.md

 Play around with the contract [using Etherscan](https://goerli.etherscan.io/address/0xcfd9741867bad2f94c8bfb91518066436cbe6a20#writeContract) or locally by running tests.

 Try to complete `f1`.
+If you're testing locally using hardhat, [start here](https://github.com/404-DAO/Example-Solidity-Sprint/blob/main/test/ExampleSoliditySprint2022.js#L127).

-Note that each transaction sent to the network incurs a gas cost.
+**Note:** Each transaction sent to the network incurs gas cost, consider this when completing `f1`.